 Fancy some real crunchy rock to go with your burger and beer?
 Well, try some Slap Betty from the Baltic Sea city Kemi in Finland and their newest item Nothing out of Nothing.
 Complete with hot, runny-nose sauce and sticky fingers.

-Looks like, at least for the time getting the record done, Slap Betty were able to keep track of their guitarist and did not lose him somewhere in Russia.
+Looks like, at least for the time to record the disk, Slap Betty were able to keep track of their guitarist, and did not lose him somewhere in Russia.
 Because at the time of writing this review, this seems to be the case.
 Nor did they cut off other people’s electricity this time or get into car accidents.

-The band is now releasing their second full length record Nothing out of Nothing this February 2016.
-Best described as a succulent piece of old-style Hard Rock with a lot of Heavy Metal in there.
+The band now released their sophomore record Nothing out of Nothing this February 2016.
+And this is one succulent piece of old-style Hard Rock with a few metallic hues here and there.
 The record is full of these punkish and grungy AC/DC meets Bear Bone Company type of rock elements.

-Now, before the hooraying gets out of hand, let’s get back down to earth: This is not something we have not heard before of course.
-The style and this kind of delivery have been around for a while.
-Slap Betty however master the art of wrapping this old apple-pie into a new type of dough and serve it to us piping hot in this new, kind of gritty, scratchy rock robe.
+Now, before the hooraying gets out of hand, let’s get back down to earth.
+This is not something we have not heard before of course.
+The style and this kind of delivery were around for a while.
+Slap Betty however master the art of wrapping this old apple pie into a new type of dough and serving it to us piping hot in this new, kind of gritty, scratchy rock robe.

 The influences he states on the Slap Betty website just match his vocal delivery perfectly.
-On top of that, the guitar work and especially the solos and riffs pushing this piece of work just one step farther.
-Further we got Antti Toppinen driving bass, Juso Kompulainen torturing drums and Juhana Länttä on the rest of guitars.
+On top of that, the guitar work and especially the solos and riffs push this piece just one step farther.
+Furthermore, we got Antti Toppinen driving bass, Juso Kompulainen rumbling drums, and Juhana Länttä on the rest of the guitars.

-Believe me!
-The rock starts rolling with World We Leave Behind bemoaning the fate and current state of the working dudes and dudettes up in Scandinavia.
-This one got dedicated to Alexander Stubb, former PM of Finland, now having been degraded to Finance Minister.
+Nothing out of Nothing will just put a rocky smile on your face!
+Believe me.
+The rock starts rolling with World We Leave Behind.
+The one bemoaning the fate and current state of the working dudes and dudettes up in Scandinavia.
+The band dedicated the track to Alexander Stubb, former PM of Finland, now having been degraded to Finance Minister.
 I guess to admonish him for former sins – or something.
 The lyrics on that one are outstanding, by the way.

 Now, AC/DC with a large dose of Krokus as shown in their last sound-alike Dirty Dynamite are showing up in the second track List of Things I Hate.
 And it is some list, by Loki.

 Yes, definitely.
-With a glass of good whiskey and a headband so that the headbanging will work better without getting into a bad hair day all of a sudden.
-But only after having eaten the burger, of course.
+With a glass of good whiskey and a headband.
+So that the headbanging will work better without getting into a bad hair day all of a sudden.
+But only after you finished the burger, of course.